maeganliew/Invoice-Processor/README.md

 # 🌟 Invoice Processing System – Enterprise Document Automation

-A smart, web-based system designed to automate invoice processing for businesses.
-Users can upload invoice images, and the system uses **OCR (Optical Character Recognition)** combined with **custom text parsing algorithms** to automatically extract key invoice details such as vendor name, invoice number, dates, and total amount.
-The system delivers real-time feedback, confidence scores, and handles missing or invalid data gracefully.
+A web-based intelligent system that automates invoice processing for businesses.
+Users can upload invoice images, and the system leverages OCR (Optical Character Recognition) and custom parsing algorithms to automatically extract key invoice information such as vendor name, invoice number, dates, and total amounts.
+The system provides real-time feedback, flags missing or inconsistent data, and ensures high reliability for enterprise workflows.

 ## Demo